 Maybe your kids are grown and you can’t turn back the clock.
 You might be able to do some of these things with your grandkids.

 If you have no kids in your life or they live a long ways away, what will you be doing this year to keep Christ in Christmas?
-It is easy to slip backwards when your kids grow up.
+It is easy to slip backward when your kids grow up.
 I challenge you to intentionally keep traditions that honor Jesus in Christmas.